ebruchez/public/Wordview.md

 	5. Theory of knowledge ("What is true or false?" and "How do we know about the world so we can answer the questions above?")

 [^3]: "Vous dites qu'il faut philosopher ? disait Aristote dans un dilemme célèbre.
 Alors il faut en effet philosopher.
 Vous dites qu'il ne faut pas philosopher ?
 Alors il faut encore philosopher.
 De toute manière il est nécessaire de philosopher." (Éthique à Nicomaque?
 Protrepticus?
 Or something else?)

+[^roosevelt-education]: "Democracy cannot succeed unless those who express their choice are prepared to choose wisely.
+The real safeguard of democracy, therefore, is education." -Franklin D. Roosevelt